JovaniPink/JovaniPink/README.md

 > Analytics Engineer and Data Integration specialists.

-Practicing business awareness, taking business goals or problems and transforming them into a data model with software engineering principles and tools.
-I am interested in making information accessible for power reporting, predictions, and data movement (activation) with tools like BigQuery, SQL, Python, and CDPs.
-I am currently using the data engineering workflow of SQL, dbt, and Cloud Functionality (GCP).
-At the same time, work demands me to understand the ins and outs of the organization’s business goals and look at problems with healthy suspicion and curiosity in a collaborative environment.
-I enjoy the iterative process within a teamwork environment of working through issues, working on solutions with consistent communication, and sharing the building experience and perspectives.
+Analytics Engineer and Data Integration specialists who practice business awareness, taking business goals or problems and transforming them into a data model with software engineering principles and tools.
+I am interested in making information accessible for analytics, data science, and data movement (activation) with tools like BigQuery, Snowflake, CDPs, Looker, SQL, and Python.
+I am currently using the data engineering workflow of SQL, dbt Cloud, and Cloud Functionality (GCP/Snowpipe).

+At the same time, success demands understanding the ins and outs of the organization’s business goals and looking at problems with healthy suspicion and curiosity in a collaborative and cross-functional environment.
+I enjoy the Agile process within a teamwork environment of working through issues, working on solutions with consistent communication, and sharing the building experience and perspectives.

 ## Below is an outline of my work and failures ...